zcash/zips/zip-XXXX.rst

-In this proposal, the Foundation shall support community development through running the forum and events, gathering community sentiment, managing short-term development grants, and conducting the diligence behind the assignment and disbursement of a development fee.
+In this proposal, the Foundation shall support community development through running the forum and events, gathering community sentiment, managing short-term development grants, research and development, and conducting the diligence behind the assignment and disbursement of a development fee.
 This development fee shall be funded by 20% of the block reward, with as much as half of the fee burned in case of extraordinary growth in the price of ZEC.

 The Foundation shall receive 25% of the dev fee.
 If the volume-weighted average price of ZEC over the month means the foundation would receive greater than